Tonywuhk/realai.org/course/ubuntu.md

 A command can start with optional variable assignments such as `DISPLAY=:10.0`.
 This is part of a [simple command expansion](https://www.gnu.org/software/bash/manual/bashref.html#Simple-Command-Expansion), and is also documented in the "SHELL GRAMMAR" section of the man page of `bash`.

+[Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) (aka hashbang) at the beginning of a script allows it to be run as a program.
+If a Python script is intended for use as a bash command, it is a good practice to let its first line be `#!/usr/bin/env python`, where `env` makes sure python is found in case it's not in exactly the default location on the current Unix systems.

 ## Package Management

 The [apt](https://help.ubuntu.com/lts/serverguide/apt.html) command is a powerful command-line tool, which works with Ubuntu's Advanced Packaging Tool (APT).
 [Comparing](https://itsfoss.com/apt-vs-apt-get-difference/) with apt-get and apt-cache, it can be said that apt contains the most commonly used options from the two older tools.